-Section 1: A Message from John French, CEO
+Section 1: A message from John French, Chief Executive

-Section 2: About Us, Northern Ireland's Utility Regulator
+Section 2: About us, Northern Ireland's Utility Regulator

-Section 3: About the Role
+Section 3: About the role

-Section 4: Selection Criteria
+Section 4: Selection criteria

-Section 5: The Recruitment and Selection Process
+Section 5: The recruitment and selection process

-Section 6: Working for the Utility Regulator
+Section 6: The benefits of working for the Utility Regulator

-1. A Message from John French, CEO
+1. A message from John French, Chief Executive

-Dear Applicant,
+Dear applicant,

-Thank you for taking the time to read this Guide for Applicants for the Retail Market Monitoring and Analysis Manager within the Utility Regulator.
+Thank you for taking the time to read this 'Guide for Applicants' for Regulatory Manager roles within the Utility Regulator.

-This is an exciting time to be joining us, as we are expanding as an organisation so that it can fully support Northern Ireland in meeting the challenges of climate change, the cost-of-living crisis, and ensuring the continuity of energy and water supplies.
+This is an exciting time to be joining us, as we are expanding as an organisation so that we can fully support Northern Ireland in meeting the challenges of climate change, the cost-of-living crisis and ensuring the continuity of energy and water supplies.

-Electricity, gas, and water are essential services that support all homes and businesses in Northern Ireland.
+Electricity, gas and water are essential services that support all homes and businesses in Northern Ireland.
 As an economic regulator, it is our role to enable, incentivise and hold energy and water companies to account for providing the very best levels of service and price for consumers both now and in the future.

 We are ambitious about the future of the Utility Regulator.
-It is essential that we can enthusiastically and professionally support Northern Ireland in its transition to a net-zero carbon economy, whilst ensuring affordable and good quality electricity, gas, and water services for all.
+It is essential that we can enthusiastically and professionally support Northern Ireland in its transition to a net-zero carbon economy, whilst ensuring affordable and good quality electricity, gas and water services for all.

 We want the Utility Regulator to be the best possible organisation to work for.
-We need passionate people, who have the skills, potential, and energy to make a difference to the lives of people in Northern Ireland and to its economy.
-We are looking for people who share these goals and will pursue them with drive and the highest standards of professionalism.
+We need passionate people who have the skills, potential and energy to make a difference to the lives of people in Northern Ireland and its economy.
+We are looking for people who share these goals and will pursue them the highest standards of professionalism.
 For the Utility Regulator to be successful, we will recruit the best candidates from a range of diverse backgrounds.

-If you strive to provide the best possible levels of service for the greater good and your professional values accord with our organisational values, working here will just what you are looking for in the next step in your career path.
+If you strive to provide the best possible levels of service for the greater good and your professional values accord with our organisational values, working here will be just what you are looking for in the next step in your career path.

-We are an employer of choice as we are committed to staff wellbeing, inclusion, and excellence.
-Over the last three years we have been awarded Best Companies "Ones to Watch - Good to Work For" status, we have been successful in gaining Investors in People Silver, Diversity Mark, and Disability Committed Accreditations.
+We are an employer of choice as we are committed to staff wellbeing, inclusion and excellence.
+Over the last three years we have been awarded Best Companies 'Ones to Watch - Good to Work For' status, we have been successful in gaining Investors in People Silver, Diversity Mark and Disability Committed accreditations.

-This recruitment is focused on the appointment a permanent Retail Market Monitoring and Analysis Manager, which will be part of our organisational wider leadership team.
+This recruitment is focused on the appointment of three permanent Regulatory Managers, which are part of our organisational wider leadership team.
 Managers are responsible for leading teams and working closely with the Senior Leadership Team in delivering our Corporate Plan and Forward Work Programmes.

 Thank you for your interest in joining the Utility Regulator.
-We very much look forward to receiving your application.
+We look forward to receiving your application.